 In contrast with an employment contract, a freelance contract (independent contractor) is characterised by the lack of (or limited) personal dependency.
 As a general rule, an independent contractor is not (entirely) integrated into the organisation of the ordering party, does not use the tools of the ordering party and - unlike a contract for work and services - does guarantee a certain outcome of the work.
+As independent contractors enjoy limited protection under labour legislation, in the absence of a specific agreement, they have no claim to statutory benefits such as periods of notice, holiday pay, etc.

-13 Is there any legislation governing temporary staffing through recruitment agencies?
+14 Is there any legislation governing temporary staffing through recruitment agencies?

 Temporary staffing through recruitment agencies is, in principle, regulated by the Austrian Personnel Leasing Act.
-The lessor and lessee typically enter into a personnel leasing contract by which the former undertakes to let a certain amount of his own employees to the latter for a definite or indefinite period of time.
+The lessor and lessee typically enter into a personnel leasing contract by which the former undertakes to let a certain amount of his or her own employees to the latter for a definite or indefinite period of time.
 In order to legally conduct the business of personnel leasing the lessor must also obtain a trade registration in accordance with the rules set out in the Austrian Trade Act.
 Only a few exceptions apply.

-In terms of personnel leasing contracts the lessor remains the employer of hired out personnel.
-His duties in this context particularly encompass the payment of salaries to the hired out employees.
+In terms of personnel leasing contracts the lessor remains the employer of hired-out personnel.
+His or her duties in this context particularly encompass the payment of salaries to the hired-out employees.
 Moreover, the lessor will also be regarded as the employer in light of social insurance law and thus responsible for the payment of the corresponding social security contributions.
 The lessee, on the other hand, may exercise the employer's right to give orders and instructions to the hired personnel, incurs a general duty of care towards such personnel - for example, the protection of workplace safety - and also, by operation of the law, stands surety for the payment of salaries as well as social insurance contributions.